Bringing the Bible to Life! - Bible Portraits

 This structured and enriching presentation invites viewers to immerse themselves in the biblical depiction of these creatures like never before, ensuring a dynamic and engaging experience with Scripture.

-About Creatures in the Bible
+About Creatures in Bible

-Matthew Henry (1662–1714):
+Matthew Henry (1662–1714)

 Portrait of Leviathan